giantswarm/backstage/docs/metadata.md

 This annotation is used on component entities to specify the Grafana dashboard to link to.
 The value must be the path part of the dashboard URL, starting with `/`.
 The host name part will be generated based on the respective installation's base domain.

+### giantswarm.io/ingress-host

+An annotation we set on component entities in rare cases to provide a link from the component's deployments list to the (only) ingress URL of a web application.

 ### giantswarm.io/latest-release-date

 Specifies the date and time of the latest release (as in a new tagged release in the revision control system) of a component entity.
 Value must be a string in ISO 8601 format.